DUI Defense Attorney in Columbia, SC

 According to the South Carolina DUI statute, it is unlawful for a person to drive while under the influence of alcohol, any other drug, or a combination of other drugs or substances, which can cause impairment to the extent that their faculties to drive a vehicle are materially and appreciably impaired.
 Not only is alcohol one of the substances listed, but this could include medications that have been mixed with alcohol or other substances, or can include driving while under the influence of illegal substances such as marijuana, cocaine, heroin, etc.

-If a law enforcement officer believes you are driving impaired, he or she may ask you to perform field sobriety tests.
+If a SC law enforcement officer believes you are driving impaired, he or she may ask you to perform field sobriety tests.
 Once he or she determines you are impaired, you will be asked for a breath sample.
-If the breath sample is refused or the sample provides a very low reading, the law enforcement officer may ask that you provide a urine or blood sample at the local hospital.
+If the breath sample is refused or the sample provides a very low reading, the SC law enforcement officer may ask that you provide a urine or blood sample at the local hospital.

-You have the right to refuse to submit to any testing the law enforcement officer requests.
+You have the right to refuse to submit to any testing that the South Carolina law enforcement officer requests.
 You can refuse to perform the field sobriety tests, but this will not prevent you from possibly being arrested for a DUI offense.
-You can also refuse to provide a breath, blood, or urine sample (as discussed above), but you may have your license suspended for doing so.
+You can also refuse to provide a breath, blood, or urine sample (as discussed above), but you may have your SC license suspended for doing so.
 You should seek the advice of an experienced Columbia DUI Lawyer.

 You have 30 days to request an administrative hearing.
-This request is accomplished by filling out the back of the Notice of Suspension form and turning it into the Office of Motor Vehicle Hearings Officer with a $200 fee.
-Once you do this, the Office of Motor Vehicle Hearings will email you a date for your administrative hearing.
+This request is accomplished by filling out the back of the Notice of Suspension form and turning it into the Office of Motor Vehicle Hearings Officer in South Carolina with a $200 fee.
+Once you do this, the SC Office of Motor Vehicle Hearings will email you a date for your administrative hearing.
 This form also goes to the South Carolina Department of Motor Vehicles.
 You will be notified of your eligibility to apply for a Temporary Alcohol License (TAL), and you will then be able to drive legally within the state of South Carolina.

 What is ADSAP?

 ADSAP stands for Alcohol and Drug Safety Action Program and is a statutorily mandatory alcohol class offered through DAODAS and locally through LRADAC.
-Individuals convicted of DUI or DUAC are required to enroll in ADSAP within 30 days from the date of the conviction.
+Individuals convicted of DUI or DUAC in South Carolina are required to enroll in ADSAP within 30 days from the date of the conviction.
 The initial assessment and enrollment cost $500, and the program will cost up to $2,000 for individualized treatment services.
 However, if you are unable to pay the costs for treatment, they do allow the completion of 50 hours of community service in lieu of payment.

 The time to complete the program varies as each case is handled on an individual basis.
-Those convicted of a DUI offense will not be eligible for a provisional license or to have their regular license reinstated until they can show proof of application or completion of the ADSAP program to the Department of Motor Vehicles.
+Those convicted of a DUI offense will not be eligible for a provisional license or to have their regular license reinstated until they can show proof of application or completion of the ADSAP program to the South Carolina Department of Motor Vehicles.

 In terms of the administrative suspensions for the refusal to provide a breath sample or providing a breath sample that requires the suspension of a driver’s license, a person must only show proof of enrollment into ADSAP in order to have their driving privileges reinstated.
 You must submit this to the Department of Motor Vehicles within 30 days of the issuance of an unfavorable order from the Office of Motor Vehicle Hearings.